vt5491/multi-theme-applicator/README.md

 ## Usage
 #### Overview
-When you activate the _multi-theme-applicator_ (MTA) panel with _shift-ctrl-v_ (windows/linux) or _shift-cmd-v_ (mac), you are presented with a list of the currently available themes.
+When you activate the _multi-theme-applicator_ (MTA) panel with _shift-ctrl-v_ (windows/linux) or _shift-cmd-v_ (mac), you are presented with a list of currently available themes.
+Select the theme you want and click _Apply Local Theme_ or press _Enter_.
+It is not necessary to remove any prior themes before applying a new one.
+If a theme has already been applied to the current active editor, then that prior theme and scope should be seeded in the dropdown as a reminder to the user, otherwise it will default to the last selected theme with a scope of "file".
+After applying a theme you should then see the editor update with the new theme.
+If you select by "file type" then you should see all editors of the filetype update.
 The panel and theme selection can be entirely controlled with home-row friendly key bindings or via mouse.
-Select the theme you want and click _Apply Local Theme_ or press _Enter_.
-You will then see all the editors associated with the file of the active editor assume that theme.
 Having selected a new theme, the dialog will still remain active, allowing you to quickly iterate through and apply several themes until you find just the right one.
 When you're done, toggle the _multi-theme-applicator_ to close by pressing the _escape_ key, _ctrl-shift-v_, or clicking the "x" button, and resume working.

+Note: MTA only works with syntax themes, not UI themes.
+UI themes affect the global theme of Atom and thus are not applicable to editor level application.

 #### Typical Workflow
---> 2017-02-08: Note this describes how to use MTA v 0.9.0.
-This will be updated in the future to support MTA v1.1.0.
-In the meantime, please refer to the Introductory video and slide presentation in the Multimedia section above.

 1) We start in a session with three open files across three panes in the default monolithic theme _atom-dark_.